 Use of computer tools for data analysis, presentation, documentation; introduction to programming; individual and group design projects.
-PREREQUISITE: MATH 1710.
+COREQUISITE: ENGR 1010.

 BIOM 2720 - Experimental Design Analysis (3)

 Application of probability, statistics, error analysis, uncertainty in design and performance of biomedical engineering experimentation; discussion and evaluation of common experimental designs for medical device development.
-PREREQUISITE: BIOM 1720 and MATH 1910.
+PREREQUISITE: BIOM 1720 and MATH 1910 or MATH 1421.

 BIOM 2810 - Intro Biomechncs/Mech of Mtrls (4)

 Statics and strength of materials with application to biomedical engineering; brief introduction to rigid body kinematics and kinetics with application to gait analysis.
 Four lecture hours per week.
-PREREQUISITE: BIOM 1720, MATH 1920, PHYS 2110/2111.
+PREREQUISITE: BIOM 1720, 2810, MATH 1920 or MATH 2421, PHYS 2110/2111.

 BIOM 3710 - Physiological System/Modeling (3)

 Fundamentals of control theory and mathematical modeling and analysis as applied to physiological systems.
 PREREQUISITE: BIOL 3730 or BIOM 3110, BIOM 2710, 2810, MATH 2120 or MATH 3402.

 (Same as BIOL 4110).
 Integration of fundamental principles from physics, chemistry, biology and mathematics, and applications of these principles to solve problems in medicine.
 PREREQUISITE: CHEM 1120, BIOL 1120, PHYS 2120, or permission of instructor.